zarhasan/selleradise-docs/docs/getting-started/common-issues.md

 # Common Issues

-Selleradise is built to be beginner friendly but sometimes you might encounter issues with stuff which is outside of our control such as your Server.
+Selleradise is built to be beginner-friendly but sometimes you might encounter issues with stuff that is outside of our control such as your Server.

 ## The link you followed has expired